 When child sexual abuse happens, children usually know the abuser: it’s often a close relationship, and sometimes it includes love.
 Our view is that it is better to condemn the behavior of the abuser rather than person, so that the child is not questioning why they liked (or loved) the person.
 Abusers are manipulative.
 Many abused children experience blame for what occurred, especially if it the abuser was someone they trusted.

-For instance, saying to the child, “We are going to find them and lock them up forever” is unrealistic.
-The conviction and sentencing rates for sexual assault or rape remain are pretty low.
-Predicting any kind of legal outcome is not a good idea; otherwise, the child may feel as if she/he did something wrong if the abuser is not prosecuted.
+For instance, don’t say to the child, “we are going to find them and lock them up forever” unless the trial is over and the abuser has been convicted with a life sentence.
+Unfortunately, there continues to be a low conviction and sentencing rate for sexual assault/rape.
+Predicting any kind of legal outcome is not a good idea; otherwise, the child may feel at fault if the abuser is not prosecuted.